kishalayb18/DevOps/Core Concepts/kubernetes/Blue Green Deployment Strategy.md

 ```

 ## Database Migrations with BG
 Database migrations in a blue-green deployment scenario are challenging because you need to maintain compatibility between the two versions of your application (blue and green) and the database schema.
-What we want is to perform these migrations without downtime and ensure both versions can operate correctly during the transition. which is damn easy :) (maybe)
+What we want is to perform these migrations without downtime and ensure both versions can operate correctly during the transition. which is simple
 You can use any of your strategies.
-For database changes, you can use a migration tool that supports reversible migrations. *Run migrations before deploying the green version
+For database changes, you can use a migration tool that supports reversible migrations.
+Run migrations before deploying the green version